filipepcampos/unicalendar/docs/ProductVision.md

 ## Vision Statement

 For the UP students who worry they might forget some evaluation activity, the UniCalendar is a simple to use calendar that presents the user activities deadlines.
-This product will allow students to collaborate by maintaining a document updated with their deadlines.
+Since we know that many teachers don't use the moodle's activities in a consistent way we have decided to create a shared document between students where they could add the activities/dates that they found where important for their course.
+Therefore this product will allow students to collaborate by maintaining a document updated with their deadlines.

 > TODO